poovamraj/Android-Face-Detect-Library/README.md

 - **TODO**
 ```
+- Directly open upto Capture Activity and End without preview.
+Leaving all the option to sdk user
+  and giving just the Capture Activity (This can be achieved with less than 5-10 lines of code without
+  modifying the architecture.
+Not working on it now since the time is up)

 - Upload the library to bintray

 - Ability to use custom fragments (Thats why library is designed in that manner)